'There is stuff': lingering mysteries reveal US UFO report - Times of India - Mind Of The Geek

 The main concern is whether hostile countries deploy air technology so advanced and so strange that it baffles and threatens the world’s greatest military power.
 But when lawmakers talk about it, they tend to leave a little wiggle room in case it’s something else – whether it’s more prosaic than a military rival or, you know, more cosmic.

-“Right now there are a lot of unanswered questions,” Democratic Representative Adam Schiff of California told NBC this week.
+“Right now there are a lot of unanswered questions,” said Democratic Representative Adam Schiff of California.
+NBC this week.
 “If other nations have abilities that we don’t know, we want to know that.
 If there’s any other explanation than that, we want to learn that too.”

 Luis Elizondo, former head of the PentagonAdvanced Aerospace Threat Identification Program, said he did not believe the sightings were from a foreign power’s technology in part because it would have been nearly impossible to keep this a secret.
 Elizondo accused the Defense Department of trying to discredit him and says there is a lot more information the United States has kept secret.